-The amounts outstanding are unsecured, interest-free and repayable on demand.
+The amounts outstanding are unsecured and repayable on demand.
+Other the amount mentioned in note 21, amount outsanding are interest free.
 No guarantees have been given.
-An amount of Euro 13,118 (2020: Euro nil) have been recognised a bad debt during the current year in respect of the amounts owed by related parties.
-No (2020: Euro nil) loss allowance have been recognised on amounts owed by related parties.
+No (2021: Euro 13,118) bad debts have been recognised during the current year in respect of the amounts owed by related parties.
+Amounts due to other related parties are stated net of loss allowance of Eur 27,696 (2021: Euro nil).